kurai021/animebot/README.md

 # Animebot
 The first (EXPERIMENTAL) bot for Amino!

-Animebot is a simple all purpouse bot for Amino when you can find information about Anime and Manga in spanish (maybe in the future I want to support OVA, ONA, music original videos, movies, tv shorts, DVD/Bluray specials, one shots and novels), find information in Wikipedia, play simple games and more.
+Animebot is a simple all purpouse bot for Amino in spanish when you can find information about Anime and Manga in spanish (maybe in the future I want to support OVA, ONA, music original videos, movies, tv shorts, DVD/Bluray specials, one shots and novels), find information in Wikipedia, play simple games and more.

 ## Install